Road Safety Manual

 • Risk locations should be addressed in a cost-effective manner.
 Again, the focus should be on the elimination of fatal and serious injury.

 • Monitoring, analysis and evaluation allows changes to be made based on the outcome to risk reduction throughout the system.
-It is important to establish a method and a strategic approach about how to carry out evaluation of the system, and how changes to the safety system or program will be consider to address the new knowledge gained from the evaluation.
+It is important to establish a method and a strategic approach about how to carry out evaluation of the system, and how changes to the safety system or program will consider addressing the new knowledge gained from the evaluation.

 Guidance on the risk assessment process has been developed across many different industries and activities, including road safety.
 The process (briefly introduced in Figure 1) involves the identification of high risk locations; analysing data to determine the cause of this risk; identifying evidence-based solutions that are effective in addressing the risk; implementing these solutions; and then monitoring and evaluating the outcome.
 Each of these stages is explained in detail in Assessing Potential Risks And Identifying Issues to Monitoring, Analysis and Evaluation of Road Safety.